Ağrı: Economy and infrastructure

 Ağrı contains most of the industry in Ağrı Province, where the main economic activity is agriculture and animal husbandry.
 There is Ağrı Meat and Milk Factory.
 The ELDESAN leather factory is one of the biggest in the region.
 There are also a sugar factory, shoe factory, flour mills, agricultural equipment manufacturing sites, brick factory, lime factory, furniture factory, dairy factory and textile mills.

 North of Ağrı, there is a longwave broadcasting station with 2 250 metres tall guyed masts, broadcasting on 162 kHz with 1000 kW.

 It is a very poor region with extremely cold winters.
 Most people live by grazing animals on the mountainside.
 Despite being home to a university, few people manage to attend; people tend to marry in their teens, and families with ten or more children are common.
 The local MP Fatma Salman Kotan has written of the need to erode the patriarchal nature of society in the region.

 Demographics

 On the eve of the First World War, 8,180 Armenians lived in the kaza of Karakilise.
 The city itself had a total population of 4,500, half of them being Armenians.
 The town had two Armenian schools.
-Today, the city is majority Kurdish.
+Ağrı and its surrounding province are predominantly Kurdish-speaking.
+Scholars examining the demographics of eastern Turkey's Kurdish-inhabited regions have identified Ağrı Province as one of the areas with the highest concentration of Kurdish speakers.
+The predominant spoken language of the province is Kurmanji (Northern Kurdish), the most widely spoken Kurdish dialect in Turkey.